 2. Facial Exercises

-Maintaining an at-home facial exercise regimen for about 30 minutes for at least 20 weeks can improve mid-face and lower face fullness and increase muscle growth (9).
+Maintaining an at-home facial exercise regimen for about 30 minutes for at least 20 weeks can improve mid-face and lower face fullness and make the skin firmer and tighter (9).

 You can complement your facial exercise regimen with a jade roller or a gua sha stone to tone and relax your facial muscles and boost blood circulation.
 However, note that the efficacy of using such tools has not been scientifically proven yet.